shah-rohan/SmartMap/README.md

-# MultiMap: Iterative Bayesian Analysis of Ambiguously Mapped Reads
+# SmartMap: Iterative Bayesian Analysis of Ambiguously Mapped Reads

 This tool is designed to analyze ambiguously mapped reads from paired-end short-read next-generation sequencing by using the alignment scores and the distribution of mapped reads genome-wide to iteratively reweight and refine the weights assigned to each alignment of each read.
 This tool can be used for both strand-nonspecific and strand-specific applications.
-In principle, single-end data can also be analyzed with the MultiMap tool, but the MultiMapPrep and MultiMapRNAPrep scripts do not support single-end analysis, though modification of these scripts to use single-end data is possible if desired.
+In principle, single-end data can also be analyzed with the SmartMap tool, but the SmartMapPrep and SmartMapRNAPrep scripts do not support single-end analysis, though modification of these scripts to use single-end data is possible if desired.

-There are three components to the tool presented here: the MultiMapPrep and MultiMapRNAPrep bash scripts and the MultiMap compiled binary.
-The MultiMapPrep and MultiMapRNAPrep scripts serves to align the FASTQ files to the genome, filter the output file, and parse it into a BED file that can be used with the MultiMap binary, with and without strand information, respectively.
-The MultiMap binary is a compiled program written in C++ to analyze the alignment BED file produced by MultiMapPrep or MultiMapRNAPrep with the iterative Bayesian algorithm and produce a BEDGRAPH file of alignment weights across the genome, which can be treated as the weighted genome coverage BEDGRAPH file (with strand-specificity, if applicable).
+There are three components to the tool presented here: the SmartMapPrep and SmartMapRNAPrep bash scripts and the SmartMap compiled binary.
+The SmartMapPrep and SmartMapRNAPrep scripts serves to align the FASTQ files to the genome, filter the output file, and parse it into a BED file that can be used with the SmartMap binary, with and without strand information, respectively.
+The SmartMap binary is a compiled program written in C++ to analyze the alignment BED file produced by SmartMapPrep or SmartMapRNAPrep with the iterative Bayesian algorithm and produce a BEDGRAPH file of alignment weights across the genome, which can be treated as the weighted genome coverage BEDGRAPH file (with strand-specificity, if applicable).

 This tool is designed for use with Bowtie2 or Hisat2.

-## Documentation for MultiMapPrep
+## Documentation for SmartMapPrep

 ### Description

-The MultiMapPrep script is used to align the FastQ files and prepare a BED file output that is ready to be processed using the MultiMap software.
+The SmartMapPrep script is used to align the FastQ files and prepare a BED file output that is ready to be processed using the SmartMap software.
 This is accomplished by:

 1. Aligning the FastQ files to the genome using Bowtie2 using the following settings:
    * End-to-end alignment with very fast preset